IMG_0638.JPG

 Industry Engagement

-We would like to see improvements in financial literacy and better policy outcomes for consumers of financial advice.
-With that goal in mind, we have contributed to financial advice and tax policy discussions.
-Matt volunteers to provide financial literacy lectures several times.
+We would like to see an improvement in financial literacy and policy outcomes for consumers accessing financial advice.
+With that goal in mind, we contribute to financial advice and tax policy discussions.
+Matt also provides financial literacy lectures several times a year to varying community and private sector groups.

 The Hon Stephen Jones MP was emailed the attached tax reform ideas.